Outpatient Drug Rehab: When Is It the Best Option?

-Because outpatient treatment can be quite varied and adjusted to the needs of the individual, there are a number of different specialized intensive forms of outpatient treatment programs that may be used in place of residential treatment for individuals who do not require a full program of 24-hour supervision.
+Because outpatient treatment can be quite varied and adjusted to the needs of the individual, there are a number of different specialized intensive forms of outpatient addiction recovery programs that may be used in place of residential treatment for individuals who do not require a full program of 24-hour supervision.
 These programs include:

 Partial hospitalization programs: These programs, sometimes referred to as PHPs, can be utilized by individuals with severe medical conditions or severe psychological issues without being fully hospitalized.
 Typically, these programs will meet for 3-5 days per week for periods of four hours or more per day in a hospital or clinic.
 Clients will receive treatment for their issues and can return home or to some other living arrangement each night.

 Intensive outpatient programs: Also known as IOPs, these programs are designed to provide the intensive forms of treatment interventions that individuals typically receive on an inpatient basis but in an outpatient program.
-In general, they must deliver a minimum of nine hours a week of intensive treatment.
+In general, they must deliver a minimum of nine hours a week of intensive rehabilitation.
 Many of these programs offer significantly more treatment time.
 They typically meet 3-5 days a week for individuals with severe issues, co-occurring disorders, or multiple relapses who are deemed not to need around-the-clock supervision but still need the intensive treatment that is typically delivered in residential programs.

 Florida model: The Florida model is a combination of an inpatient and outpatient treatment program.
-Clients live in a supervised residential housing center that is separate but connected to a treatment facility instead of actually living in the clinic or hospital.
+Clients live in a supervised residential housing center that is separate but connected to a rehab facility instead of actually living in the clinic or hospital.

-In general, outpatient treatment for recovery from a substance use disorder can be preferable due to its flexibility and reduced expense, and it is generally as effective as the services provided on an inpatient basis.
+In general, outpatient drug or alcohol treatment for recovery from a substance use disorder can be preferable due to its flexibility and reduced expense, and it is generally as effective as the services provided on an inpatient basis.
 There are several situations where getting treatment as an outpatient may not be the preferred form of care initially, but most individuals in recovery from a substance use disorder will find that they eventually need to transition to outpatient treatment.